smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-modal-view-controllers.md

 #### SDLSliderController

-This controller matches very closely to the view [`UISlider`](https://developer.apple.com/documentation/uikit/uislider).
-For consistency it makes more sense to treat it as a modal controller.
+This controller matches very closely to the view [`UISlider`](https://developer.apple.com/documentation/uikit/uislider) but for consistency to SDL it makes more sense to treat it as a modal controller.
 In order to work with the RPC `Slider` it is important to provide the selected value back to the caller.
 As of UIKit this is not done by using a custom completion handler but simply provide the result in a property of the modal view controller.
 As per mobile API the property `Slider.sliderFooter` is an array used for two purposes.
 Either it's a footer (single item) or a list of names representing slider values (number of items must match `.numTicks`).
-The mobile API allows `numTicks` to be between 2 and 26.
-With the high level abstraction the modal controller can manage much more value ranges than 1-26.
-Examples are ranges with negative (or more values than available) which are mapped (and scaled) internally to the available range.
+The mobile API allows `.numTicks` to be between 2 and 26.
+The value range for the parameter `.position` can between 1 and 26 which means the range of values is not more than 26.
+With the high level abstraction the modal controller can manage the specified range allowing different min and max values.
+Examples are ranges with negative which are mapped internally to the available range.
 Future versions of the mobile API could increase the range which would be managed by the slider controller.

 ```objc
 @interface SDLSliderController : SDLModalViewController